openssl-genrsa, genrsa - generate an RSA private key

 - -rand file...

 A file or files containing random data used to seed the random number generator.
 Multiple files can be specified separated by an OS-dependent character.
 The separator is ; for MS-Windows, , for OpenVMS, and : for all others.

 Writes random data to the specified file upon exit.
 This can be used with a subsequent -rand flag.

 Specifying an engine (by its unique id string) will cause genrsa to attempt to obtain a functional reference to the specified engine, thus initialising it if needed.
 The engine will then be set as the default for all available algorithms.

 The size of the private key to generate in bits.
 This must be the last option specified.
 The default is 2048 and values less than 512 are not allowed.

-RSA private key generation essentially involves the generation of two prime numbers.
+RSA private key generation essentially involves the generation of two or more prime numbers.
 When generating a private key various symbols will be output to indicate the progress of the generation.
 A . represents each number which has passed an initial sieve test, + means a number has passed a single round of the Miller-Rabin primality test, * means the current prime starts a regenerating progress due to some failed tests.
 A newline means that the number has passed all the prime tests (the actual number depends on the key size).